 Raduege Calls for Public-Private Cyber Cooperation

 Writing in Harvard Business Review, Lt.
 Gen (ret.)
-Harry D. Raduege, Jr., chairman of the Deloitte Center for Cyber Innovation and member of EWI's president's advisory group, addresses the need for increased private and public sector cooperation on cybersecurity.
+Harry D. Raduege, Jr., chairman of the Deloitte Center for Cyber Innovation and a member of EWI's president's advisory group, addresses the need for increased private and public sector cooperation on cybersecurity.

 Not that long ago, cybersecurity was an issue for the back room.
 Now, it's made its way to the boardroom and the Situation Room.